 Plan Your Tree Trimming

 During the winter, it is an ideal time to remove those overgrown or damaged branches.
 For many trees and shrubs, they are dormant and will not waste energy to recover from trimming.
 When you prune in the dormant season, you can also prevent diseases from destroying your trees.
 Those overgrown spruce trees and evergreens will also benefit from a healthy pruning in the winter months.
-If you want to have expert help with pruning, you should contact a professional landscaping company.
+If you want to have expert help with pruning, you should contact a professional landscaping company for commercial landscape for fall & winter.
 They will help you find the best times to prune your specific tree species so that you will not harm it.

 Remove Those Fall Annuals and Protect the Perennials